Premee12/portfolio/README.md

 # ABOUT ME

 Hi there!
 I am a data scientist with experience in machine learning, NLP, and predictive analytics.
 I have a proven track record of driving business outcomes in finance.
 I help businesses solve their challenges by delivering data-driven solutions that optimize decision-making and create sustainable growth.
-Kindly reach out to me to scale your business and drive measurable growth.
+Could you contact me to scale your business and drive measurable growth?

 ## WHAT I HAVE DONE